-He also made many changes since his introverted childhood in Corsica to his extroverted glorious moments as an Emperor.
+He also made many changes since his introverted childhood in Corsica to his extraverted glorious moments as an Emperor.
 He changed after his divorce, after losing the war.
 Until his demise, he was left alone, unwanted, desperate, isolated and exiled.
-Napoleon is like an onion.
-Even after many years of studies of his personality at the Sorbonne University, at the Louvre, in Fontainebleau, I still discover something new about him.
+Napoleon is multilayered.
+Even after many years of studies of his personality at the Sorbonne University, at the Louvre, in Fontainebleau, we still discover something new about him.

 Many jokes have been made that Napoleon’s personality, particularly his character flaws, was all due to his short stature.
 But at five feet and seven inches, he was fairly average for his time.

 No, the “Napoleon Complex” had nothing to do with his height.
 It was a mixture of his class background, stubborn narcissism, and prudishness that led to his unique leadership and history-making personality.

 He grew up on the island of Corsica.
 It had just been annexed by France, and the culture there had yet to take on the French customs and language.
 While his family had some claim to noble status, they did not have any money.
 They lived in a camped home and mainly spoke Corsican and Italian.